CRC-FONDA/FORCE2NXF-Rangeland/docs/usage.md

 The expected format for the wvdb is a directory containing daily water vapor measurements for the area of interest.

-We strongly recommend using a precompiled water vapor database, like [this one](https://zenodo.org/record/4468701).
+We recommend using a precompiled water vapor database, like [this one](https://zenodo.org/record/4468701).
 This global water vapor database can be downloaded by executing this code:

 ```bash